Skip to primary navigation Skip to content Skip to footer

 But, regardless of how you fix your new dive mask from fogging, you still need to defog each lens every time you use your mask.
 We recommend you use one of the following methods before you go scuba diving or snorkeling:

 • Rub baby shampoo on each lens.
-Our dive service uses this method because baby shampoo ensures no tears!
+Our dive shop uses this method because baby shampoo ensures no tears!
 We prepare a mixture of baby shampoo and water for divers to use before entering the water.
 It is essential for a great scuba dive!

 • You can spit on each lens and rub it in!
 Scuba divers say, “Greener the cleaner, whiter the brighter.”